hectorgoan/RightAwake/README.md

 # RightAwake
-A (very) simple macOS app that prevents the system to sleep (or even invoke the wallpaper) if the context menu is opened.
+A (very) simple macOS app that prevents the system to sleep (or even invoke the screensaver) if the context menu is opened.